LHAKPA NORBU SHERPA, Ph.D., CHAIRMAN

 KAMI TEMBA SHERPA, M.D., VICE PRESIDENT

-Dr. Kami Temba Sherpa is the Chief Medical Officer of the Kunde Hospital, which serves the Thame community as well as neighboring valleys in the vicinity of Mt.
-Everest.
-Born in Thame, he worked as a paramedic for 20 years in neighboring Kunde and subsequently became the first person from the Sherpa community to receive a medical degree, enabled by a full scholarship from the Sir Edmund Hillary Foundation.
-After finishing his internship at Patan Hospital in Kathmandu, Dr. Kami Temba returned to Kunde Hospital.
-For decades, Dr. Kami Temba has was worked tirelessly towards improving the healthcare of the Thame Valley community and beyond.
+Dr. Kami is Chief Medical Officer of the Kunde Hospital, which serves the Thame community as well as neighboring valleys.
+Born in Thame, he became the first person from the Sherpa community to receive a medical degree.
+His education was enabled by a scholarship from the Sir Edmund Hillary Foundation, and upon completing his training, Dr. Kami returned to Kunde Hospital to serve his home community.
+For decades, Dr. Kami Temba has worked tirelessly towards improving healthcare regionally.

 APA SHERPA, DIRECTOR